What does Apple, Amazon, Google, Disney and Microsoft all have in common?

 George Nissen used his family’s garage to build his early rebounding prototypes and first production trampolines.
 When orders for his invention started coming in, it enabled him to finally afford a building to expand operations.

 For George, it was more than just a device for bouncing.
-He saw the rebounders potential for many things such as entertainment, health and fitness, a device to improve athletic performance, and of course, a sport.
+He saw the rebounders potential for many activities such as entertainment, health and fitness, a device to improve athletic performance, and of course, a sport.

 Paul (brother), Mary (sister), Catherine (mother), George Nissen, and Frank Nissen (father).